rxhxm/Machine-Learning-for-Early-Power-Outage-Detection/README.md

 - **TEMPERATURE**: Temperature at the time of the outage.
 - **PRECIPITATION**: Precipitation level at the time of the outage.

-The dataset contains a total of 1540 rows and 57 columns, providing a comprehensive view of the factors involved in power outages.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Data Cleaning and Exploratory Data Analysis

-### Data Cleaning

 In our data cleaning process, we performed the following steps: